Drive Heavy Duty Suction Machine

 Drive Medical Heavy Duty Suction Machine is portable and lightweight (12.1 lbs).
 An attached E-Z Grip handle allows easy transport.
 The power cord wraps around the base for quick storage.
 It has a filter that is anti-bacterial, which helps prevent contamination.
 It features an anti-vibration vacuum regulator and gauge setting that comes with oil-less, permanent lubrication.
 It comes with an overflow protection collection bottle.
 It is highly reliable and offers superior performance.
-The design of this suction machine is for continuous operation.
 This Heavy-Duty Suction Machine has vacuum control of 560 mmHg.

 Product Features and Benefits